opentalk-mirrors/backend-tools-testing-environment/README.md

 ## Keycloack

-You can use the provided keycloak in docker-compose.oidc.yml or use a central one.
+You can use the provided keycloak or use a central one.

 Admin User: admin
 Admin Password: admin